 Chartism, the first mass movement driven by the working class, flourished as its members sought to implement their goals by constitutional means, believing that representation in Parliament as well as being a democratic right would also furnish them with an agency to alleviate their economic distress.
 Circulating Chartist papers and periodicals, they held meetings in the East Midlands, the Potteries, the Black Country, Glasgow, the north of England and the valleys of industrial South Wales where Chartism gained widespread support in the iron and coal mining villages.
 At contested elections Chartists gathered at the hustings where their candidates won by a show of hands but were disqualified from standing in the actual election.
 In 1839 they took their first national petition, signed by 1.3 million working people, to Parliament.
 MPs rejected the petition, and Chartists, including the leading orator Henry Vincent, were arrested and imprisoned for making “inflammatory speeches” and using “seditious language.”

 Against this background, attitudes hardened and there was rioting.
 John Frost, a former mayor of Newport, planned the Newport Rising.
-Sources differ as to whether this was a peaceful protest petitioning for the release of imprisoned Chartists or an armed uprising with the aim was of taking the town as the first step towards a nationwide rising.
+Sources differ as to whether this was a peaceful protest petitioning for the release of imprisoned Chartists or an armed uprising with the aim of taking the town as the first step towards a nationwide rising.
 Surely both objectives must have existed in the minds of different men.
 Of the 10,000 who marched from the valleys of S.E.
 Wales, some were carrying homemade weapons.
 They marched through heavy rainstorms during the night of 3rd November 1839 seeking to converge on Newport from three directions at dawn on the morning of the fourth.
 The column from the west was led by John Frost, that from Blackwood by Zephaniah Williams and that from Pontypool by William Jones.

 In Newport the authorities, informed of the marches by government spies, had already arrested local Chartists, and imprisoned them in the Westgate Hotel.
 Armed soldiers were also concealed in the hotel.
 When the first marchers arrived, they surrounded the hotel demanding the release of their comrades.
 No one knows for certain who fired the first shot, but when the soldiers with their superior arms opened fire, they killed more than twenty men, injuring around fifty.
 The Chartists were forced to retreat.